Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 Information and data have a very complex relation.

-By writing these words I'm turning the information to data.
+By writing these words I'm turning the information in my mind to data.
 By reading them, you are turning the data back to information again.

-Both of above sentences are properly expressed in present tense, but they occur at different points in time.
+Both of above sentences are properly expressed in present tense, but they occur at different points in time and space.

 Moreover data always convey much more information than the intended one.
 For example the information about this text itself, its language, its